Authentication

 Essential

-If someone was to reuse a password, and one site they had an account with suffered a leak, then a criminal could easily gain unauthorized access to their other accounts.
+If someone were to reuse a password and one site they had an account with suffered a leak, then a criminal could easily gain unauthorized access to their other accounts.
 This is usually done through large-scale automated login requests, and it is called Credential Stuffing.
-Unfortunately this is all too common, but it's simple to protect against- use a different password for each of your online accounts
+Unfortunately, this is all too common, but it's simple to protect against — use a different password for each of your online accounts.

 Essential

-For most people it is going to be near-impossible to remember hundreds of strong and unique passwords.
-A password manager is an application that generates, stores and auto-fills your login credentials for you.
-All your passwords will be encrypted against 1 master passwords (which you must remember, and it should be very strong).
+For most people, it is going to be near-impossible to remember hundreds of strong and unique passwords.
+A password manager is an application that generates, stores, and auto-fills your login credentials for you.
+All your passwords will be encrypted against 1 master password (which you must remember, and it should be very strong).
 Most password managers have browser extensions and mobile apps, so whatever device you are on, your passwords can be auto-filled.
-A good all-rounder is Bitwarden, or see Recommended Password Managers
+A good all-rounder is Bitwarden, or see Recommended Password Managers.

 Essential